EV Ownership in 2026: Ranking All 50 States + DC

 What is the NEVI program?

 NEVI (National Electric Vehicle Infrastructure) is a $5 billion federal program to build public EV charging stations along highways.
-As of late 2025, approximately 370 NEVI-funded stations are operational at 80+ locations.
+As of late 2025, approximately 384 NEVI-funded ports are operational across 100+ locations, with over 500 stations operational, under construction, or in final procurement.
 The program was temporarily frozen in February 2025 but resumed after a federal court ruling.
-States with the highest NEVI fund utilization include Maine (97%), Hawaii (78%), and Pennsylvania (66%).
+States with the highest NEVI fund usage include Maine, Hawaii, Pennsylvania, and Colorado.

 Data Sources: